2017 Macau Grand Prix: Main race

 The race started at 15:30 local time on 19 November.
 The weather was cloudy and dry although some rain had fallen earlier in the day.
 Eriksson made a brisk start and clung onto the slipstream of pole position starter Ilott heading towards Lisboa corner and moved into first place.
 Competitive racing was temporarily suspended with a full course yellow flag on the second lap after Sato crashed at the kink going into the entry for Fisherman's Bend.
 As the field were travelling down the straight heading towards Lisboa corner, the green flags were waved to signal to drivers that racing resumed.
-This appeared to catch out race leaders Ilott and Eriksson, with Ilott steering into the corner earlier than anticipated and made contact with the front-left suspension on Eriksson's car.
+This appeared to catch out race leaders Ilott and Eriksson, with Ilott steering into the corner earlier than anticipated and making contact with the front-left suspension on Eriksson's car.
 Eriksson reached the turn in first position but the damage to his car meant he retired from the Grand Prix after he stopped before the tyre barrier at San Francisco Hill a few hundred metres later.
 The incident allowed Sette Câmara into the lead with Günther moving into second and the Carlin pairing of Habsburg and Norris inherited third and fourth places.
 Eriksson's stranded car necessitated a second full course yellow flag, which was later converted to a safety car because he was deemed to be in a dangerous position.

 Ilott made a pit stop for repairs to his car under the safety car while Schumacher had gearbox issues that needed tending to.
 The race restarted on the seventh lap with Sette Câmara ahead of Günther, Habsburg, Norris and Ticktum.
 Günther could not get back up to speed, allowing Sette Câmara to establish a healthy lead and the former came under attack from Habsburg.
 DeFrancesco was another retiree when he went into the barriers at Lisboa corner after ten laps.
 On the 11th lap, Habsburg used the slipstream of Günther and the braking area at the Lisboa turn to overtake him for second position.
 He set about reducing Sette Câmara's two-second lead over the rest of the field.
 Meanwhile, Ticktum pressured Norris.
 Ticktum used a four-wide battle of Norris, Günther and Aron into Lisboa corner for third place on the Grand Prix's 14th lap and slipstreamed past both into third place.
 As the leading two started the final lap, Habsburg drew close to Sette Câmara into Mandarin corner.
 Habsburg's higher straight-line speed allowed him to attempt a pass to the left of Sette Câmara heading into Lisboa corner.
 Despite drawing alongside Sette Câmara, he did not take the lead in the braking zone as the latter held onto the position on the inside.